canonical/microcloud/doc/tutorial/get_started.md

 ## 6. Initialise MicroCloud

 After installing all snaps on all VMs, you can initialise MicroCloud.
-This initialisation is done on one of the machines only.
 We use `micro1`, but you can choose another machine.

 Complete the following steps:

-1. Access the shell in `micro1`:
+1. Access the shell in `micro1` and start the initialisation process:

-       lxc exec micro1 -- bash
+       lxc exec micro1 microcloud init

-1. Start the initialisation process:

-       microcloud init

    ```{tip}
    In this tutorial, we initialise MicroCloud interactively.